 In some sessions, attendees went “rogue” and created their own way to continue the conversation in other online channels.

-If your event is smaller, it’s easier to program some actual “face time” into your event—meaning, times when attendees turn on their cameras.
-Some networking offerings could include happy hours, online games and trivia, small discussion groups, health and wellness sessions, and ice breakers.
+If your event is smaller, it’s easier to program some actual “face time” into your event.
+Some ideas include happy hours, online games and trivia, small discussion groups, health and wellness sessions, and ice breakers.

 If you’re hosting a large event, these options may be unrealistic.
-In which case, opt for ways to create a conversation space without the camera, such as in your existing online community or social media channels.
-Set up topic or session-based conversations ahead of time, and direct attendees to those communities at a designated point after the session to continue the conversation.
+Instead, create a conversation space without the camera.
+Use your existing online community or social media channels.
+Set up topic or session-based groups your attendees can join at a specified time.

 Of course, this also requires leaving time in the conference schedule for these conversations, which is the perfect segue to observation #4….